viceroypenguin/SuperLinq/README.md

 Compares two sequences and returns an integer that indicates whether the first sequence has fewer, the same or more elements than the second sequence.

-### ~~Concat~~

-Returns a sequence consisting of the head element and the given tail elements.

-This method is obsolete and will be removed in a future version.
-Use `Append` instead.

 ### Consume

 Completely consumes the given sequence.
 This method uses immediate execution,